Experiential signage can take many forms.

-Experiential signage not only incorporates all of the standard design components necessary to appeal to the viewer, but it also looks at other factors as well which can influence audience awareness.
+Experiential signage not only incorporates all of the standard design components necessary to appeal to the viewer, but it also looks at other factors as well that can influence audience awareness.
 When considering experiential graphic design, there are two critical points to keep in mind:

 Experiential graphic designers take into consideration the venue in which the finished product will be displayed.
 They also design according to how they want individuals to interact and respond to the message within the venue.
 These two pieces of the puzzle are imperative to creating experiential signage that truly does create a unique experience for the intended audience.